×

 • Romans 5:13

-The first physical “death” Adam and Eve experienced for themselves included exile from the Garden.
+The first physical death Adam and Eve experienced for themselves included exile from the Garden (Genesis 3:23).
 Exile is a separation.
-Adam and Eve also experienced the death of an animal to create a covering for themselves.
-They experienced a break in their legal relationship with God when they broke the one rule He gave them, and a break in their fellowship with God as they hid from God (where they previously would have met Him to walk and talk together).
-Adam and Eve experienced a breach in their relationship, as evidenced when Adam blamed both God and Eve for what he was responsible for.
-Later, they experienced the physical death of one son at the hand of another son (Cain killing Abel).
+Adam and Eve also experienced the death of an animal to create a covering for themselves (Genesis 3:21).
+They experienced a break in their legal relationship with God when they broke the one rule He gave them to follow (Genesis 3:17).
+They also experienced a break in their fellowship with God as they hid from God (where they previously would have met Him to walk and talk together, Genesis 3:10).
+Adam and Eve experienced a breach in their relationship, as evidenced when Adam blamed both God and Eve rather than accepting responsibility (Genesis 3:12).

-Even though we who have believed are now standing in the grace of God as being righteous before God, we still live in a world that is yet to be redeemed, a world that is full of sin and death.
-Just as sin and death entered the world through one man, life and freedom from the wrath of sin also came through one man, the God-man, the second Adam, Jesus.
+Even though we who have believed are now standing in the grace of God as being righteous before God, we still live in a world that is yet to be fully redeemed, a world that is full of sin and death.
+Just as sin and death entered the world through one man, life and freedom from the wrath of sin also came through one man, the God-man, the second Adam, Jesus (Romans 8:12, 15).

 Jesus came to provide deliverance from the penalty, as well as the power, of sin.
 When we believe, we are freed from the penalty of sin immediately.
 We are then given the Spirit to indwell in us, as well as the resurrection power of Jesus to be able to overcome the power of sin in our daily lives when we walk daily by faith.
-Eventually, Jesus will return to earth and vanquish sin and death permanently.
+Eventually, Jesus will return to earth and permanently vanquish sin and death, thereby fully redeeming the world (Revelation 21:4).

 Biblical Text